awsdocs/amazon-sqs-developer-guide/doc_source/sqs-overview-of-managing-access.md

 You can get the ARN value for an existing queue by calling the [https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_GetQueueAttributes.html](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_GetQueueAttributes.html) action\.
 The value of the `QueueArn` attribute is the ARN of the queue\.
 For more information about ARNs, see [IAM ARNs](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html#identifiers-arns) in the *IAM User Guide*\.

 Amazon SQS provides a set of actions that work with the queue resource\.
-For more information, see [Amazon SQS API Permissions: Actions and Resource Reference](sqs-api-permissions-reference.md)\.
+For more information, see [Amazon SQS API permissions: Actions and resource reference](sqs-api-permissions-reference.md)\.

-## Understanding Resource Ownership<a name="sqs-understanding-resource-ownership"></a>
+## Understanding resource ownership<a name="sqs-understanding-resource-ownership"></a>

 The AWS account owns the resources that are created in the account, regardless of who created the resources\.
 Specifically, the resource owner is the AWS account of the *principal entity* \(that is, the root account, an IAM user, or an IAM role\) that authenticates the resource creation request\.
 The following examples illustrate how this works:
 + If you use the root account credentials of your AWS account to create an Amazon SQS queue, your AWS account is the owner of the resource \(in Amazon SQS, the resource is the Amazon SQS queue\)\.
 + If you create an IAM user in your AWS account and grant permissions to create a queue to the user, the user can create the queue\.
 However, your AWS account \(to which the user belongs\) owns the queue resource\.
 + If you create an IAM role in your AWS account with permissions to create an Amazon SQS queue, anyone who can assume the role can create a queue\.
 Your AWS account \(to which the role belongs\) owns the queue resource\.

-## Managing Access to Resources<a name="sqs-managing-access-to-resources"></a>
+## Managing access to resources<a name="sqs-managing-access-to-resources"></a>

 A *permissions policy* describes the permissions granted to accounts\.
 The following section explains the available options for creating permissions policies\.